-Rule easing public lands transfer concerns hunters, others
+Rule easing public-lands transfer concerns hunters, others

 Lawmakers earlier this month passed a rule eliminating a significant budget hurdle and written so broadly that it includes national parks.

-President-elect Donald Trump’s pick for Interior Secretary, Montana Rep. Ryan Zinke, voted for the rule change as did many other Republicans.
+President-elect Donald Trump’s pick for Interior Secretary, Montana Rep. Ryan Zinke, voted for the rule change, as did many other Republicans.

 Attempts by some Western state lawmakers in recent years to wrest control of federal public lands have failed.
 But U.S. lawmakers have the authority regarding such transfers.